-It is essential that practitioners regularly review and communicate to other agencies if there is a change in the situation of the family and the impact that the parental substance misuse (and other issues if they are present) has upon the child.
-Changes in substance use, including stabilisation or abstinence, should result in a re-assessment of the child's and family's needs.
-Advice should be sought from the designated lead for Child Protection if necessary.
+It is essential that practitioners regularly review and communicate to other agencies if there is a change in the situation of the family and the impact that the parental substance misuse (and other issues if they are present) may have upon the child.
+Changes in substance use, including stabilisation or abstinence, should result in a re-assessment of the child's and family's needs, including the increased risk of psychosis when undergoing abstinence without support.
+Advice should be sought from the Designated Lead for Child Protection if necessary.

 The Welfare of Unborn Children

-Any concerns about the pregnant woman's substance misuse (or her partners) should be raised with the midwife and GP.
+Any concerns about a pregnant woman's substance misuse (or her partners/other person living in her household) should be raised with the Midwife and GP.
 It is important to assess the needs and give support to parents with substance misuse needs as early as possible.
-Close liaison between midwifery services and Children's Services and Substance Misuse Services should ensure that early help or pre-birth assessments are undertaken whenever there is concern about the ability of a pregnant woman's ability to care for her expected child (and jointly with her partner where applicable).
-See Derby and Derbyshire Multi Agency Protocol for Pre-Birth Assessments and Interventions (Document Library, Protocols).
+Close liaison between Midwifery services, Children's Social Care and Substance Misuse Services should ensure that Early Help or pre-birth assessments are undertaken whenever there is concern about the ability of a pregnant woman to care for her expected child (and jointly with her partner where applicable).
+See: Derby and Derbyshire Multi Agency Protocol for Pre-Birth Assessments and Interventions (Document Library, Protocols).

-From an early age children may assume the responsibility of looking after their parent.
-As young carers these children should be offered an Early Help Assessment to ensure their needs are identified and any services which are required.
-Young carers who are not coping and/or have needs which cannot be met by early help assessment as they are complex or serious should be referred to Children's Social Care.
+From an early age, children may assume the responsibility of looking after their parent.
+As Young Carers these children should be offered an Early Help Assessment to ensure their needs are identified and any services which are required.
+Young carers who are not coping and/or have needs which cannot be met by Early Help interventions, as they are complex or serious, should be referred to Children's Social Care.

-Note: If practitioners identify that a child or children are living in a household where there is domestic abuse, parental/carer mental ill health and parental/carer substance misuse (drugs and/or alcohol), the interaction between these complex issues, also known as the 'toxic trio', must be fully considered.
-The 'toxic trio' are indicators of increased risk to children and the likelihood of poor outcomes into adulthood, therefore effective assessment to clearly identify risk, strengths and resilience is required.
-Practitioners must ensure that all cases where the 'toxic trio' are present are discussed with their line manager and/or designated safeguarding lead to ensure that appropriate support and interventions are identified.
-See the procedures for children in these specific circumstances: Domestic Abuse Procedure, and Working with Parents / Carers Who Have Mental Health Needs Procedure.
+Note: If practitioners identify that a child or children are living in a household where there is domestic abuse, parental/carer mental ill health and parental/carer substance misuse (drugs and/or alcohol), the interaction between these complex issues, and the cumulative harm they can cause, must be fully considered.
+These are indicators of increased risk to children and the likelihood of poor outcomes into adulthood, therefore effective assessment to clearly identify risk, strengths and resilience is required.
+Practitioners must ensure that all cases where cumulative harm is indicated are discussed with their line manager and/or designated safeguarding lead to ensure that appropriate support and interventions are identified.
+See the procedures for children in these specific circumstances: Domestic Abuse Procedure, and Working with Parents/Carers Who Have Mental Health Needs Procedure.
 These should be read in conjunction with the Derby City and Derbyshire Thresholds Document and Information Sharing Agreement and Guidance for Practitioners both of which can be found in the Documents Library, Guidance Documents.

 3. Referral to Children's Social Care